MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

     cdmCorpus.Storage.DefaultNamespace = "adls";
 ```

-Then, to load a "model.json" file at the root of the target location just one line will be enough:
+Then, to load a "model.json" file at the root of the target location:

 ```csharp
     var manifest = await cdmCorpus.FetchObjectAsync<CdmManifestDefinition>("model.json");
 ```

-Here, the manifest object represents Object Model's high-level _representation_ of a single "model.json" file, including all entities, attributes, partitions, and other information found in it.
-You will notice that this in-memory representation does not strictly match structure of the input JSON.
-This is because the API needs to provide uniform access to different persistence format to its clients, and thus performs implicit mapping of the "model.json" format structure to the higher-level form.
+Here, the manifest object represents the object model's high-level _representation_ of a single "model.json" file, including all entities, attributes, partitions, and other information found in it.
+This in-memory representation doesn't strictly match the structure of the input JSON.
+This is because the API needs to provide uniform access to different persistence format to its clients, and thus performs implicit mapping of the "model.json" format structure to the higher level form.

-Let's try to explore the list of entities declared in the schema.
-Following snippet demonstrates how this can be done.
+Let's explore the list of entities declared in the schema.
+The following snippet demonstrates how this can be done.

 ```csharp
     foreach (var entityDeclaration in manifest.Entities)